c45/pdf-recognition/README.md

- Application that makes PDF documents recognition using Azure ReadAPI
+ Application that makes PDF documents recognition using Azure ReadAPI.